Building consent inspections and certification

 When all the building work is completed in accordance with the building consent, a code compliance certificate (CCC) can be issued.
 This is a verification from the building consent authority that all works undertaken (as described in the approved documents) comply with the building consent and the NZ Building Code.
 It is an important document, and should be retained for future reference.

 You should apply for a CCC once all consented building work has been completed (and preferably when all inspections have been passed), by sending Council the completed application form.
 Refer to your addenda for any other documentation required by Council prior to the issue of CCC.

 Note: the application form must be signed by the owner or their authorised agent.
 Please ensure all information on the application is complete and correct.
 An application form can be downloaded from the Consent forms and guides A - Z page.

 Council has 20 working days in which to decide whether to issue, or refuse to issue, a CCC.
-Council must decide within two years of the date of the building consent whether or not to issue a CCC.
+Council must decide two years after the building consent has been granted whether or not to issue a CCC (even if a CCC has not been applied for).
 If the work is not going to be completed within two years, it is essential that you advise Council.